sulbhagarg/Data_Structure_And_Algorithms/README.md

-Check is a BT is BST or not | https://leetcode.com/problems/validate-binary-search-tree/ LCA in BST | https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-search-tree/ Construct BST from Sorted Array | https://leetcode.com/problems/convert-sorted-array-to-binary-search-tree/
+Check is a BT is BST or not | https://leetcode.com/problems/validate-binary-search-tree/ LCA in BST | https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-search-tree/ Construct BST from Sorted Array | https://leetcode.com/problems/convert-sorted-array-to-binary-search-tree/ Find the inorder predecessor/successor of a given Key in BST | https://practice.geeksforgeeks.org/problems/predecessor-and-successor/1

 ### Extras
 Topic | Link